About the programme

 31 January 2018

-During January 2018 world-class experts from the South West UK attended the Kick-Off meeting for the Grand Challenges Research Fund (GCRF)
+During January 2018 world-class experts from the South West UK attended the Kick-Off meeting for the Global Challenges Research Fund (GCRF)

 Programme, held in Kuala Lumpur, Malaysia.
 Hosted by the University of Malaya and organised by Plymouth Marine Laboratory, University of Exeter and Plymouth University, this meeting was the first opportunity for all international programme partners to meet face-to-face and discuss the details of the ambitious work plan over the next four years.
 The GCRF